Cover Image

 Icon optical correction

-Tip 6 — Fill the space
+Tip 6 — Fill the container space

 Fill the container space

-Tip 7— Combine styles
+Tip 7— Use fill and outline styles together

 Combine icon styles